Overview

 Introduction

-The Yerba Buena Island Multi-Use Pathway Project will build bicycle and pedestrian connections with protected pathways that run along Hillcrest Road and Treasure Island Road.
+The Yerba Buena Island Multi-Use Pathway Project will build 1.2 miles of bicycle and pedestrian connections with protected pathways that run along Hillcrest Road and Treasure Island Road.
+The goal is to create a livable, transit-oriented community, with over 50% of trips made by walking, biking, or transit.

 The new path will: